Dr. Braden Hartline is an Assistant Professor in the Department of Orthopedic Surgery at McGovern Medical School at UTHealth Houston.

 In addition to his clinical and Assistant Professor duties, Dr. Hartline is an active member of the American Academy of Orthopedic Surgeons (AAOS) and the American Association of Hip and Knee Surgeons (AAHKS).
 He continues to be active in research activities to further improve the orthopedic profession.

 Dr. Hartline is a native Texan and Houstonian.
-When not busy with patient responsibilities he enjoys spending time in and around the Houston community with his wife Kim and their daughter (plural if including their devoted dog in the mix).
+When not busy with patient responsibilities he enjoys spending time in and around the Houston community with his wife Kim and their daughters, and dog.

 - Undergraduate Degree

 - Bachelor of Science, University of Texas at Austin, Austin, Texas